 I do find Setiya’s response to Schopenhauer’s mistrust of desires convincing.
-Schopenhauer argued that if you don’ have desires you’re bored but if you have them you’re miserable because your desires are unsatisfied.
+Schopenhauer argued that if you don’ have desires you’re bored but if you have them you’re miserable because you can’t ultimately satisfy them.
 For Setiya this implies that when we complete a project or reach a goal we have expelled that which gave meaning to our lives.
 Yes, we can find more projects but if we approach goals this way we are always trying to rid ourselves of what is good about the process of completing them.
 This insight leads to the salient theme of Setiya’s book.

 The real challenge is coping, not with the past or future, but with the present.
 Rather than chasing happiness that lies in the future, we should be content now.
 Here Setiya offers a strategy based on the distinction between telic and atelic activities.
 Telic actions aim at terminal states like finishing a book or building a statue, while atelic ones have no end but are valuable in themselves.
 When we complete the former we check them off our list and are done whereas the latter we do for their own sake.
 (Put another way, telic activities correspond to instrumental goods while atelic ones correspond to intrinsic goods.)

 Setiya advises us to spend more time in atelic activities such as going for walks, conversing with friends, parenting, enjoying nature, or meditating.
 Even if you enjoy telic activities, try “to love their atelic counterparts, to find meaning in the process, not the project.”
 Otherwise, we are driven by projects that we don’t enjoy.
-In that case, completing our projects does eliminate the meaning they previously gave.
+In that case, completing our projects eliminates any meaning they had.
 However, if we enjoy the process of what we’re doing right now, then engaging in that process is itself rewarding.

 Even if we want to eradicate suffering or otherwise improve the world such telic activities are given power by the atelic pleasure we derive from living in the present.
 We want the future to be better, but we should want the present to be better too.
 Thus we would be wise to adopt a more atelic orientation.